 This happened to one of our clients.
-His wife died.
-Her estate and his together were well below the $5.49 million estate tax threshold in place when she died.
+When his wife died, her estate and his together were well below the $5.49 million estate tax threshold in place at that time.
 However, he owned a substantial number of shares in a start-up company.
 At the time of his wife’s death, the prospects for the company were quite poor and he thought the stock was worthless.
 Fortunately for him, lightening struck and all of the sudden the stock was worth millions.
 This occurred shortly after portability was enacted and it wasn’t clear how to elect portability.
 In addition, he did not do so within nine months of his wife’s death since at that time he thought the stock had no value.
 Fortunately, given the confusion for taxpayers and tax advisors at the time, the IRS extended the filing deadline and our client was able to elect portability.

 Portability was enacted in part to protect married taxpayers who had not done estate tax planning but actually goes much further.
 In traditional planning, spouses separate their estates more or less in half and create trusts to shelter each half of their assets so that they will not be counted in the surviving spouse’s estate.
 Let’s assume, for example that Jack and Betty Sprat have $16 million between them that they separated into two $8 million shares.
 When Jack dies first (since husbands usually die first), his $8 million goes into trust for Betty’s benefit.
 Usually these trusts provide that Betty will receive all the income the $8 million earns and additional distributions as needed for her health, education, maintenance and support in her customary standard of living, though there are a number of choices in how the trust is structured.
 The $8 million in the Jack’s trust will not be counted in the Betty’s taxable estate when she dies, even if it is invested and continues to grow in value.
 Without this planning, if Betty died with $18 million, her estate would be subject to taxes on the excess over $11.58 million, and a high rate of 40 percent.